Your search did not match any results.

 Oracle has implemented appropriate technical, physical and organizational measures designed to protect personal information against accidental or unlawful destruction or accidental loss, damage, alteration, unauthorized disclosure or access as well as all other forms of unlawful processing.

-We do not intentionally collect AddThis Data from, and do not tailor any services to, children under 16 years of age.
+We do not intentionally collect or share AddThis Data of children under 16 years of age.
 Further, we prohibit our Publishers from providing Oracle with personal information from sites directed to children under the age of 16 or from consumers whose age these companies know to be under the age of 16.

 Oracle is a member of, and adheres to the regulatory principles of, several industry groups including the Network Advertising Initiative ('NAI'), the Digital Advertising Alliance ('DAA'), European Digital Advertising Alliance ('EDAA') and the Interactive Advertising Bureau ('IAB').
 Please visit these industry groups for more information on the advertising industry and for more opt-out choices.

-AddThis Platform, AddThis Tools, and AddThis Toolbar contain links to, and allow you to share content on, third party websites and services.
+AddThis Platform and AddThis Tools contain links to, and allow you to share content on, third party websites and services.
 By providing such links to third party websites or services or allowing sharing of content, we are not endorsing, authorizing or representing that we are affiliated with that third party, nor are we endorsing the third party’s privacy or information security policies or practices.
 We encourage you to read the privacy policies of these third party websites and services to understand how such third parties collect, use and share information.

 Oracle is a global corporation with operations in over 80 countries and personal information is processed globally.
-If personal information is transferred to an Oracle recipient in a country that does not provide an adequate level of protection for personal information, Oracle will take measures designed to adequately protect information about you, such as ensuring that such transfers are subject to the terms of the EU Model Clauses.
+If personal information is transferred to an Oracle recipient in a country that does not provide an adequate level of protection for personal information, Oracle will take measures designed to adequately protect information about you.

 Global Data Protection Officer